aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to PPSX or Online App" h2="Export DOTX to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The DOTX file format is a Microsoft Word template file that is used to create documents with a consistent look and feel.
+It is used to store text, images, and other content that can be used to create a document.
+However, the DOTX file format is not compatible with PowerPoint, and so it must be converted to a PPSX file format in order to be used in PowerPoint.

+<h2>How Aspose.Total helps for dotx to ppsx conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to PPSX conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTX to PPSX files.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert DOTX files to HTML and then to PPSX.
+To convert a DOTX file to PPSX, the user must first load the DOTX file using Aspose.Words for C++ and convert it to HTML.
+Then, the HTML can be loaded via the PowerPoint manipulation C++ API Aspose.Slides for C++ to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful and easy-to-use API that makes it easy to automate the conversion of DOTX to PPSX files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}